tk-hap/video-recipe-gen/README.md

 - The application limits the duration of the video to 45 minutes.
 This is to prevent inputs greater than the models max tokens.
 - The accuracy of the recipe depends on the quality of the video transcription and the performance of the GPT-3 model.

+## CI/CD
+CI Actions can be found at `./github/workflows/`.
+Container images are automatically built on pushes to `main`.
+Linting/Formatting is automatically ran on every push, using [ruff](https://github.com/astral-sh/ruff)

+CD automation is WIP, currently deployed via helm chart into EKS.
+Migrating to ArgoCD GitOps running on a homelab K8s cluster.

 ## Tests

 Building out the testing coverage.
 Tests can be run with pytest from the root directory using the command `pytest --envfile flask/.env` to set up the env.